A Chivalric Venture!

 Our rules for combat depend on a core understanding of honor and chivalry.
 There are no judges, so it is up to each fighter to recognize and acknowledge when they have been struck with a killing or disabling blow.
 If you are struck with a stout blow to the head or body, that is considered a "killing blow."
 A solid strike to the arm or leg disables the use of that limb.
 The competition is fierce, but safe.

-In the barony, we hold weekly practices on Wednesday nights in North Denver.
-For more information on the location and times, check out the calendar.
+In the barony, we hold weekly practices on Thursday nights in Englewood For more information on the location and times, check out the calendar.

 Weapons and Armor